The First Time Ever In The Philippines

 How to Register?

-The First Official WAGC Philippines – Qualifier will be held on April 28th at The 6th Annual Par-Tee at the Greens Tournament at Wack Wack Golf and Country Club.
+The 2nd Official WAGC Philippines – Qualifier will be held on June 5th at The Assumption Antipolo Batch 92 Golf Tournament at Sta.
+Elena Golf and Country Club.

-Entry Fee: P4,500 includes lunch, giveaways and raffle.
+Entry Fee: P4,500 includes lunch, giveaways, cart and raffle.
 Spots will be limited and the winners of the 5 different handicap classes will be given a free entry into the National Finals in late October.

 Any questions, email us at [email protected]